Peeping Tom (1960 film): Relationship with Hitchcock's films

-Filming took six weeks beginning in October 1959.
-The film was financed by Nat Cohen at Anglo-Amalgamated with other funds from the National Film Finance Corporation.

 Release

 Peeping Tom was first released in the United Kingdom by Anglo-Amalgamated, premiering in London on 7 April 1960.
 It is often considered part of a Sadean trilogy with Horrors of the Black Museum (1959) and Circus of Horrors (1960).
 The three films had different production companies but the same distributor.
 They are connected through their themes of voyeurism, disfigurement, and sadistic figures.
 Anglo-Amalgamated films were typically released in the United States by American International Pictures through a deal between the two companies.
 But AIP was not interested in releasing Peeping Tom, apparently skeptical of its ability to satisfy audiences.

 In the United States, the film was released by importer and distributor Astor Pictures in 1962.
 It was released simultaneously to the markets for genre horror films, art films, and exploitation films.
 It failed to find an audience and was one of the least successful releases by Astor.
 The film received a B rating from the National Legion of Decency, signifying "morally objectionable in part" content.
-The organization identified voyeurism and sadism as key elements of the film in its rating.
+The organisation identified voyeurism and sadism as key elements of the film in its rating.

 Censorship

-When Peeping Tom was first released in Italy in 1960 the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM16: not suitable for children under 16.
+When Peeping Tom was first released in Italy in 1960, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated it as VM16: not suitable for children under 16.
 The reason for the age restriction, cited in the official documents, is: the storyline is shocking and several scenes are not suitable for minors.
-In order for the film to be screened publicly, the Committee imposed the removal of the following scenes: 1) two scenes taking place in the photographer's studio, in particular, those in which Milly is shown alone, fully dressed and half-undressed, in front of the mirror because she is indecent; 2) two other scenes showing a woman lying on the bed excessively half-undressed, because she is indecent.
+In order for the film to be screened publicly, the Committee imposed the removal of two scenes taking place in the photographer's studio, in particular, those in which Milly is shown alone, fully dressed and half-undressed, in front of the mirror, in addition to two other scenes showing a woman lying on the bed excessively half-undressed.
+The film was banned in Finland until 1981.

-The official document number is: 32987, it was signed on 21 October 1960 by Minister Renzo Helfer.
-It was banned in Finland until 1981.

 Home media

 Peeping Tom has received several DVD releases.
-In the United Kingdom, it was released by Studio Canal and Warner Bros., and later in a six-DVD box set which also includes the films I Know Where I'm Going! and A Canterbury Tale.
+In the United Kingdom, it was released by Studio Canal and Warner Bros., and later in a six-DVD box set which also includes the films I Know Where I'm Going!
+(1945) and A Canterbury Tale (1944).
 In 2007, it received a new DVD release from Optimum Releasing in the United Kingdom, followed by a 50th Anniversary Blu-ray release in 2010.

 The film was released in the United States by The Criterion Collection on LaserDisc on 23 March 1994 and on DVD on 16 November 1999.
-The Criterion release of the film has been out of print since at least 2010.
+A 4K restoration of the film was released on Blu-ray in the UK on 29 January 2024 by StudioCanal and in the US on 14 May 2024 by The Criterion Collection.
+It began streaming on Kanopy on 31 May 2024.